 The Howard County Department of Planning and Zoning is responsible for comprehensive planning for growth, development and conservation in the County.
-To accomplish this, the Department is involved in diverse activities: comprehensive planning for growth management; preparation of growth projection and plans for public services; conservation of existing communities and revitalization of commercial-industrial areas; transportation planning; agricultural and historic preservation, environmental planning; and regulation of development through the administration of subdivision and zoning regulations.
+To accomplish this, the Department is involved in diverse activities: comprehensive planning for growth management; preparation of growth projection and plans for public services; enhancement of existing communities and redevelopment of older commercial-industrial areas; agricultural and historic preservation, environmental planning; and regulation of development through the administration of zoning and subdivision regulations.